wishnevski/wishnevski/README.md

 - I understand the design and design of interfaces.
 I always try to make the visual component tastefully, avoiding cognitive loads on the user's perception.

 - I am an absolute perfectionist and obsessed with perfecting the smallest details of everything I create.
 Design, unify, iterate, refactor.
 Obsessed with detail, performance and minimalism.
-Although I may just have OCD: D
+Although I may just have OCD :smile:

 - As a hobby I am interested in ethology, psychology, physiognomy, politics and the decustation of elite alcohol.